Piotr1215/beam.nvim/README.md

 ### Cross-Buffer Operations

-**⚠️ Warning**: Cross-buffer functionality is currently broken and should not be enabled.
-Keep `cross_buffer = false` for reliable operation within the current buffer only.
+**Note**: Cross-buffer functionality is experimental.
+When enabled with `cross_buffer = true`, beam can search and operate across all listed buffers.

 ```vim
 " Example: Yank quotes from another buffer